SolidX

 Use Solid Entity API when:

-• You want generated CRUD hooks with RTK Query caching and auto-refetch behavior.
+• you want generated CRUD hooks with RTK Query caching and auto-refetch

-• Your use case matches standard entity list/detail/mutation patterns.
+• your use case matches standard entity list or detail patterns

 Use Solid HTTP API when: